dougeby/IntuneDocs/InTuneDocs/deploy-use/manage-data-transfer-between-ios-apps-with-microsoft-intune.md

 1. In the Azure portal, [configure a mobile app management policy](create-and-deploy-mobile-app-management-policies-with-microsoft-intune.md) for iOS.
 Configure policy settings per your company requirements and select the apps that should have this policy.

 2. Deploy the apps and the email profile that you want managed **through your third-party MDM solution** using the generalized steps below.
-This experience is also demonstrated in Example 1.
+This experience is also covered by Example 1.

   1. Deploy the app  with the following app configuration settings: